prodemmi/prodemmi/README.md

 #### :man: About

-I am a full stack developer with at least 5 years of work experience.
+I am a Full-Stack developer with at least five years of work experience.
-Familiarity with troubleshooting and debugging and experienced in setup and maintenance servers and able to carry out projects in group cooperation and individually.
+Familiarity with troubleshooting and debugging and experience in setup and maintenance servers and able to carry out projects in group cooperation and individually.
-Interested in learning and progressing in the field of programming.
+I am interested in learning and progressing in the field of programming.

 ---